clferrari/SLC-3DMM/README.md

 ## Usage

+### Requirements

+The code is tested with Python3.8.
+Additional packages required are Open3D, pywavefront, NumPy, SciPy.

 ### Learning SLC-3DMM

 To build the SLC-3DMM, we apply the method described in `Mairal, Julien, et al. "Online dictionary learning for sparse coding."
 ICML 2009`.
 Python and MATLAB packages are available at `http://spams-devel.gforge.inria.fr/downloads.html`.